Latest News

 We strive to come together to that oneness in our faith and in our knowledge of the Son of God; to become mature people reaching to the very height of Christ’s full stature.

+IX.
 POLITY AND RELATIONSHIPS

 This church is a free and autonomous body of believers.
 It is subject to no other outside governing body.
 It recognizes and sustains the obligation of mutual counsel and cooperation which are common among Baptist churches.
-We cooperate with and support the Central Virginia Baptist Association, the Baptist General Association of Virginia, the Cooperative Baptist Fellowship, the Southern Baptist Convention and the Baptist World Alliance.
+We cooperate with and support the Central Virginia Baptist Association, the Baptist General Association of Virginia, The Cooperative Baptist Fellowship, the Southern Baptist Convention and the Baptist World Alliance.
 We support and help with various volunteer activities of local churches and organizations in so far as practical.

 THE BY-LAWS OF BYBEE’S ROAD BAPTIST CHURCH